 1. Pray for others you see as you walk to and from classes or drive to and from work.

-Lenten Devotional Calendar
+2026 Lenten Calendar Available

 Lenten Devotional Videos